unrealwork/atsd-use-cases/USVisa/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/3a320d35#fullscreen)

-Below is an image for the total visa issued for the countries included in Trump administration's [travel ban](https://www.washingtonpost.com/graphics/national/immigration-order-explainer/)
+Below is an image for the total visas issued for the countries included in Trump administration's [travel ban](https://www.washingtonpost.com/graphics/national/immigration-order-explainer/)
 (which has since been lifted).
 These countries included Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.
 After the September 11th terrorist attacks, the number of visas issued to these countries dropped to only **17,431** in 2003 but climbed back up to **72,162** in 2015.
 Visas to the United States are generally priced at [$160](https://travel.state.gov/content/visas/en/fees/fees-visa-services.html), which amounted to **$11 million** in revenue in 2015.